Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Introduction

 The paper is organized as follows.
 First, we review the HW operator expansion of a qudit in Sec.\ref{II}.
-Then, in Sec.\ref{III} we present the four-D Bloch sphere and obtain the constraints on the parameters from one, two, and three-dimensional sections in Sec.\ref{IV}.
+Then, in Sec.\ref{III} we present the Bloch sphere in $\mathbb{R}^4$ and obtain the constraints on the parameters from one, two, and three-dimensional sections in Sec.\ref{IV}.
 In Sec.\ref{V}, we have studied a few features of the new Bloch sphere.
-Sec.\ref{VI} describe applications of our representation.
-After that, in Sec.\ref{VII} we describe a way to use a similar approach in higher dimensions than three.
+The Sec.\ref{VI} describes the implications of our representation.
+After that, in Sec.\ref{VII} we describe a way to use a similar approach for qudits.
+We present a comparative discussion of our construction with that of Ref. \cite{PhysRevA.94.010301} in Sec.\ref{IX}.
 Finally, we conclude in sec.\ref{VIII} with a summary and future works possible based on our work.